microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 ### Exercise 2 - Mailgun and PHP

-The first thing you will want to do is [Mailgun's PHP](https://github.com/mailgun/mailgun-php) library to your project.
+The first thing you will want to do is add [Mailgun's PHP](https://github.com/mailgun/mailgun-php) library to your project.
 You will do this via Composer.

 Let's start by creating a feature branch.
 This will allow us to keep any changes separate from our production code until we are ready for it.